ebi-uniprot/ProtVista/dataServicesAndFormat.md

 </script>
 ```

-The default configuration file looks like this.
-You will need to include there all categories and types to be configured.
+**Default configuration**
+The default configuration file can be found at <https://github.com/ebi-uniprot/ProtVista/blob/master/src/config.json> .
+It is also provided inline here.
+Each category include a visualization type.
 The "basic" visualization type is used for all features but variants.
 For variants we have a specialized matrix-based visualization type "variant".
 No other types are currently supported.

+If you need to use a configuration file, you will have to include there all categories and types to be configured.

 ```
 {